phalpern/WG21-halpern/task_region_proposal.md

 # Interface

 The proposed interface is as follows.
+With the exception of `task_region_final`, the implementation of each of the functions defined herein is permitted to return on a different native thread than that from which it was invoked.
+See [Thread Switching][] in the issues section for an explanation of when this matters and how surprises can be mitigated.

 ## Header `<experimental/parallel_task>` synopsis